 - Stylish, Comfort, Fully Waterproof, Value

 This is one of the best light jackets for women.
 By Helly Hansen this is a classic raincoat with tremendous water protection.
 In addition to its stylish look, the jacket is very comfortable with a soft lining and cut that moves with the body.
 The cut on the jacket is flattering with a long thigh hem and a slim waist.
 There are a variety of color choices, but it’s hard to do much better than the classic yellow.

 A heavy polyurethane is used in the construction of the jacket which lends well to both the performance and appearance of the jacket.
 It’s not an understatement to say you’d stay dry if a wave crashed over your head — the jacket is fully waterproof.

 We love the coat for those who plan to travel around wet weather destinations like the British Isles, Iceland, or the Pacific Northwest where rain feels inevitable.
 The modern take on a fisherman’s jacket feels right at home along the coast as it’s equally practical, stylish, and recognizable.

 The best part is the jacket doesn’t fit like an old unisex rubber smock or coat.
-Plus the coast offers a decent value for the quality delivered and it looks great in photos!
+Plus the coat offers a decent value for the quality delivered and it looks great in photos!

 Patagonia Down Sweater ($230)